yshui/misceltools/git-missing/README.md

 git-missing
 ===========

-Have you ever forgotten to add some file to your commit before you push, and have to do the `git commit --amend && git push -force` of shame?
+Have you ever forgotten to add some files to your commit before you push, and have to do the `git commit --amend && git push -force` of shame?

 I know I sure have.
 So here is a simple tool to help you with that.